zellwk/zellwk.com/src/posts/2019-07-31-local-mongodb.md

 Note: Make sure you keep the `mongod` window open!
 You won't be able to interact with the Mongo Shell if you close the `mongod` window.

 First, we need a database to work with.
 You can see the currently selected database with the `db` command.
-(By default, you should on the `test` database).
+(By default, you should [be, test, work, experiment] on the `test` database).

 ```bash
 > db